omeka/omeka-s-developer/docs/register_an_addon.md

 required.

-Then, on your own computer, create a ZIP archive of the packaged, ready-for-release addon; we recommend using Git's `archive` command:
+Then, on your own computer, create a ZIP archive of the packaged, ready-for-release addon.

+This ZIP file must be distinct from the automatically generated ZIP file that GitHub creates.
+It should remove things like git and tx settings.

+We recommend using Git's `archive` command:

     $ git archive --output={AddonZipName}.zip --prefix={AddonDirName}/ {tagname}